-William Augustus Wellman (February 29, 1896 December 9, 1975) was a prolific director in The Golden Age of Hollywood whose career spanned over 30 years from the 1920s to the 1950s, flawlessly moving from silent movies to the talkies.
+William Augustus Wellman (February 29, 1896 December 9, 1975) was a prolific film director in The Golden Age of Hollywood whose career spanned over thirty years from the 1920s to the 1950s, flawlessly moving from silent movies to the talkies.

 He soon became well known for producing very high quality films at a breakneck pace.
 Wings was a perfect match and much of the footage was filmed for real, supposedly they would wait until they had the right cloud coverage before they would film.
 It ended up winning the very first Academy Award for Best Picture.
 He was very good at making movies, but also stubborn and difficult.
 He had little patience for self-absorbed actors, but his approach did garner some acting accolades.
 During The Pre-Code Era, Wellman made 17 films in four years, several of them risque cerime dramas starring Barbara Stanwyck.
 He took full advantage of the lax censorship in this period to make several shocking films like Heroes for Sale (which deals with a returning WW1 veteran becoming a morphine addict).